thfalan/pst-whitepaper/.gitbook/includes/immutable-fixed-dividend-ra....md

 title: Immutable Fixed Dividend Ra...
 ---

-**Dividend Mechanism: Royalty Token Protocol**\
+**Dividend Mechanism: Liquid Royalty Protocol**\
 &#xNAN;_&#x41;utomated, Transparent, and Investor-Centric Distribution_

 ***

 ### **1. Fixed Dividend Rate: Immutable Investor Protection**

-The Royalty Token protocol enforces a **fixed dividend rate of 10% of gross sales revenue**, irrevocably encoded into the smart contract at the pre-sale stage.
+The Liquid Royalty protocol enforces a **fixed dividend rate of 10% of gross sales revenue**, irrevocably encoded into the smart contract at the pre-sale stage.
 This rate applies to all tokenized e-commerce stores and remains immutable throughout the token lifecycle, ensuring:

 * **No Discretionary Adjustments**: Eliminates issuer or operator interference, protecting investors from dilution or arbitrary rate reductions.
 * **Gross Revenue Basis**: Dividends are calculated on total sales (pre-expenses), insulating returns from merchant operational inefficiencies.